-As at 31 December 2022 and 2021, except for bank borrowings and cash at bank, the Group is substantially independent from changes in market interest rates and the Group has no other significant interest bearing assets and liabilities.
+As at 31 December 2023 and 2022, except for bank borrowings and cash at bank, the Group is substantially independent from changes in market interest rates and the Group has no other significant interest bearing assets and liabilities.

-As at 31 December 2022 and 2021, if interest rates on borrowings and cash at bank had been had increased/decreased 100 basis points with all other variables held constant, the impact on the Group's profit for the year would have been approximately HK\$1,393,000 higher and HK\$934,000 lower.
+As at 31 December 2023 and 2022, if interest rates on borrowings and cash at bank had been had increased/decreased 100 basis points with all other variables held constant, the impact on the Group's profit for the year would have been approximately HK\$1,327,000 higher/lower and HK\$1,393,000 higher/lower.